jdavidpeter/plc-home-automation/README.md

 I hope providing a working, although far from perfect example will help other PLC projects to gain more motion.

 ### "I'm going to hack your home!"
 Nothing is exposed on the public internet and all systems included run on wired connection.
-I hope that is a high enough bar, but if isn't let me knoe!
+I hope that is a high enough bar, but if isn't let me know!

 # Details